 The safety and security of life at sea for fishing vessel personnel are also a matter of concern of IMO which recognises the need for a response to the safety crisis of the fishing industry and has a number of instruments addressing the issue.
 One of those instruments are the International Convention for Fishing Vessel Personnel (STCW-F), which was adopted by IMO in 1995, and is expected to bring considerable benefits and advantages to the fishing industry and enhancing the standard of safety in the fishing vessel fleets.

-The Convention will apply to crews of sea going vessels, generally of 24 meters in length and above.
+The Convention apply to crews of sea going vessels, generally of 24 meters in length and above.
 It was originally intended that requirements for crews on fisihing vessels should be developed as a protocol to the main STCW Convention, but after careful consideration, it was agreed that it would be better to adopt a completely separate Convention.
-The Convention is the first attempt to make standards of safety for crews of fishing vessels mandatory internationally and is not yet in force.
+The Convention is the first attempt to make standards of safety for crews of fishing vessels mandatory internationally entered into force on 29 September 2012 .